mycahp/cube_demo/README.md

 1. The Angular application, which can be run by using `ng serve` in the `ui` folder
 2. The CubeJS backend and playground, which can be run using `npm run dev` in the `cube` folder

-Before running these, be sure to do an `npm install` in the folder to install the dependencies.
+Before running these, be sure to do `npm install` in the folder to install the dependencies.

 ## Accessing the Demo